-Now a group of (very patient) researchers aided by the Scripps Institution of Oceanography, NASA and others has solved the mystery.
-Richard D. Norris and his cousin James M. Norris say the motion comes from very thin windowpane ice that sometimes covers the dry lake bed.
+On August 27, 2014, a group of (very patient) researchers aided by the Scripps Institution of Oceanography, NASA and others announced they had solved the mystery.
+Richard D. Norris and his cousin James M. Norris said the motion comes from very thin windowpane ice that sometimes covers the dry lake bed.
 When the ice begins to melt in late morning sun, it may break up under light winds.
 Floating ice panels may then push the rocks, causing them to move and leave tracks in the desert floor.
-The journal PLOS ONE published their study on August 27, 2014.
+The journal PLOS ONE published their study.

 The two cousins launched their investigation of sliding stones in 2011.
 That’s when they founded what they called the Slithering Stones Research Initiative.
 They established a weather station near Racetrack Playa and added 15 of their own stones to the playa.
 The added stones had GPS tracking units attached.